ChinmayRai/Automatically-Curated-Accident-Maps/Documents/ICTD planning.md

 	Regarding improvement of accuracy of geotagger, we dont have any starting point on how to proceed.

-	We were also thinking on building some GUI to show the openIE output.
+	 We were also thinking on building some GUI to show the openIE output, since we are going to give a demo and It will not look nice if we are running everything from command line.
+The Interface will be made up of Simple html page with JS functionality.
+It will enable us to provide an article, command the tool to process it and display the corresponding attribute.